Saint Jerome (Stom)

-Saint Jerome is an oil-on-canvas painting by Dutch artist Matthias Stom.
+Saint Jerome is an oil-on-canvas painting by the Dutch artist Matthias Stom.
 It was completed c.
-1635 and is now in the Musee des Beaux Arts de Nantes, France, which bought it in 1810.
+1635 and is now in the Musee des Beaux Arts de Nantes, which bought it in 1810.
 Painted in a tenebrist style, it depicts Saint Jerome at a table in a darkened space.
 Before him there are a Bible, a rosary, a crucifix, and a skull.
 Jerome gazes in the direction of light which falls from the upper left.

 The dimensions of the painting are 117 cm x 98 cm (46 in. x 38.5 in).